Health Professions Scholarship Program

 - Optometry

-- Funding for books, equipment, and other fees
+Additional Funding.
+Funding is provided for required books, equipment, and other mandatory school fees.

 What are the requirements for the HPSP?